Can Athletics Help Me Get into College?

 In short, yes.
 In fact, exceptional athletic talent and achievement can be the difference between a rejection and acceptance to high-caliber universities across the nation.
 However, few student-athletes are aware of the numerous qualifications they must meet in order to be eligible to be recruited.
 And even fewer realize the steps they can take to leverage their odds of admission.
 Read on for college admissions advice tailored to outstanding high school athletes.

 It is important to be honest with yourself about your prospects of being an athlete in college.
 First of all, are you ready for the extraordinary time commitment that being a college athlete entails?
 Second, are you good enough to be recruited?
-The top 1% of talented athletes will know the answer to the second question by as early as sophomore, or even freshman, year.
+The top 1% of talented athletes will know the answer to the second question by as early as a sophomore, or even freshman, year.
 These athletes have demonstrated extraordinary ability in their sports and are receiving unsolicited letters of interest from college coaches.
 Others may not experience such recognition until later in their high school careers.
 The vast majority, however, will experience none at all.
 Even state champions can find their mailboxes empty when they are hoping for recruiting letters from eager college coaches.
-Regardless, student-athletes should not wait to hear from coaches to discover whether they have potential to play on the collegiate level.
+Regardless, student-athletes should not wait to hear from coaches to discover whether they have the potential to play on the collegiate level.
 Instead, they should be proactive and contact college coaches to find out for themselves.

 GPA and Standardized Test Scores